 NOTE: The client runs in the background on any workstation that has it installed and should not require any intervention on the part of the end-user.

 The client can be installed manually through the Admin Console with a Windows startup script, with a third-party application (like Landesk), or with a GPO (Group Policy Software Installation Package) on workstations with a supported Windows, Mac, or Linux operating system.
-For more information, see Install Client on Windows.
+For more information, see Install the Client on a Windows device.

 NOTE: The recommended best practice is to use the tool your organization currently uses to make deployments for software, other agents, etc.